Vikaspogu/blog/content/blog/sm-jwt/index.md

 ### Deploying Red Hat Single Sign-on

-The easiest way to deploy SSO is from the operator hub
+The easiest way to deploy SSO is from the operator hub.

 ![sso-operator](sso-operator.png)

-Follow the [Keycloak identity provider](https://labs.consol.de/development/2020/05/07/istio-and-keycloak.html) article for adding new secuity realm, client, role, user
+Follow the [Keycloak identity provider](https://labs.consol.de/development/2020/05/07/istio-and-keycloak.html) article for adding a new security realm, client, role, user

 ### Deploying Bookinfo example application